zopencommunity/meta/docs/Guides/Porting.md

 ## Getting Started

-### Leveraging the z/OS Open Tools utils repo
+The z/OS Open Tools porting projects reside in https://github.com/ZOSOpenTools.

-The utils repo (https://github.com/ZOSOpenTools/utils) consists of common tools and files that aid in the porting process, including the `zopen` suite of tools.
-Specifically, `zopen build` provides a common way to bootstrap, configure, build, check, and install a software package.  `zopen download` provides a mechanism to download the latest published z/OS Open Tools.

-Before you begin to build code, ensure that your environment is correctly configured
+Before you begin to build code, ensure that you have access to a z/OS UNIX environment and that your environment is correctly configured.

 ### Set up your environment